5 Tips for Getting Accurate Podcast Transcriptions

 1. Record Clean Audio

-This is the single biggest factor in transcription accuracy.
+Single biggest factor in transcription accuracy.
 AI models perform best with:

 - Low background noise — Record in a quiet room, not a coffee shop